Cabous/22017542_Exam/README.md

 quarter_dates <- dateconverter(as.Date("2018-01-01"), as.Date("2021-10-29"),
     "weekdayEOQ")

-# Cal returns for MAA
+# Calculate returns for MAA

 MAA <- MAA %>%